groupvine/gv-doc/3-send/1-sendOnline.md

 * Published emails have been sent to its recipients and are published to the group's Email Feed.
 Click [here](/3-send/5-resend.md?[LINK-QARGS-DOC]#gv-2members-5resend) for details on resending a published email.

 <span id="gv-3send-1sendOnline-useattrs"></span>
-### Use predefined and custom attributes to customize your email
+### Add predefined and custom attributes to customize your email

 Personalize your email by selecting an attribute from the **Pers…** menu (short for Personalization) in the email editor.